Vatatzes: In the 11th–12th centuries

-Michael Psellos records that in 1047, a John Vatatzes, relative of Emperor Constantine IX Monomachos, joined the revolt of Leo Tornikios.
+Michael Psellos records that in 1047, a John Vatatzes joined the revolt of Leo Tornikios, a relative of Emperor Constantine IX Monomachos.
 The family became prominent in the 12th century, when several members rose to high offices.
 Theodore Vatatzes married Eudokia, the sister of Emperor Manuel I Komnenos and was named despotes; his sons were Andronikos, Alexios, and John Komnenos Vatatzes, who became megas domestikos (commander-in-chief of the Byzantine army).
 The hagiographer of the Nicaean emperor John III Doukas Vatatzes, identified John with the latter's grandfather, who supposedly had two sons named Nikephoros and Theodore, who were persecuted by Andronikos I Komnenos.
 According to Niketas Choniates, however, John's sons were named Manuel and Alexios.
 This is most likely the result of a confusion by the hagiographer.

 Other contemporary members were Leo Vatatzes, who under Manuel I fought against the Hungarians; a 12th-century seal mentions the "patrikios, hypatos, and stratelates of the West" Bryennios Vatatzes; another seal mentions Nikephoros Vatatzes, "protoproedros, vestarches, megas doux, and praetor of the Aegean Sea"; a Joseph Vatatzes, possibly a monk, is also known through his seal, likely from the 13th century; while a Basil Vatatzes is known as doux and anagrapheus of a province under the Nicaean emperor Theodore I Laskaris.